Home » Symptoms » Dog Symptoms A-Z » Urine Dribbling

 Basics and possible causes

-Urine dribbling in dogs can be caused by a variety of factors.
-One of the most common causes is incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
-There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors., which often occurs in older, spayed female dogs.
-This involves a weakness of the bladder sphincter, which leads to uncontrolled urine loss.
+Urine dribbling in dogs can be caused by a wide range of factors.
+One of the most common causes is incontinence, which often occurs in older, spayed female dogs.
+This is due to weakness of the bladder sphincter, leading to involuntary urine leakage.

 Bladder stones (uroliths) or crystals in the bladder can also cause urine dribbling.
-These can irritate the bladder and lead to inflammatory conditions, which in turn affects urine flow.
-Some breeds are genetically predisposed to the formation of bladder stones (uroliths).
+They can irritate the bladder and lead to Inflammatory conditions, which in turn affects urine flow.
+Some breeds have a genetic predisposition to developing Bladder stones (uroliths).

 Typical accompanying symptoms